cosmos/ibc-go/docs/middleware/callbacks/overview.md

 We have the following definitions:

 - `Underlying IBC application`: The IBC application that is wrapped by the Callbacks Middleware.
-This is the IBC application that is actually sending and receiving packets lifecycle events from core IBC.
-For example, the transfer module, or the icacontroller module.
+This is the IBC application that is actually sending and receiving packet lifecycle events from core IBC.
+For example, the transfer module, or the ICA controller submodule.
 - `IBC Actor`: IBC Actor is an on-chain or off-chain entity that can initiate a packet on the underlying IBC application.
 For example, a smart contract, an off-chain user, or a module that sends a transfer packet are all IBC Actors.
 - `Secondary application`: The application that is being called into by the Callbacks Middleware for packet lifecycle events.
 This is the application that is receiving the callback directly from the Callbacks Middleware module.
-For example, the wasm module.
+For example, the `x/wasm` module.
 - `Callback Actor`: The on-chain smart contract or module that is registered to receive callbacks from the secondary application.
-For example, a wasm smart contract (gatekeeped by the wasm module).
+For example, a Wasm smart contract (gatekeeped by the `x/wasm` module).
 Note that the Callback Actor is not necessarily the same as the IBC Actor.
-For example, an off-chain user can initiate a packet on the underlying IBC application, but the Callback Actor can be a smart contract.
+For example, an off-chain user can initiate a packet on the underlying IBC application, but the Callback Actor could be a smart contract.
 The secondary application may want to check that the IBC Actor is allowed to call into the Callback Actor, for example, by checking that the IBC Actor is the same as the Callback Actor.
 - `Callback Address`: Address of the Callback Actor.
 This is the address that the secondary application will call into when a packet lifecycle event occurs.
-For example, the address of the wasm smart contract.
+For example, the address of the Wasm smart contract.
 - `Maximum gas limit`: The maximum amount of gas that the Callbacks Middleware will allow the secondary application to use when it executes its custom logic.
 - `User defined gas limit`: The amount of gas that the IBC Actor wants to allow the secondary application to use when it executes its custom logic.
 This is the gas limit that the IBC Actor specifies when it sends a packet to the underlying IBC application.
+This cannot be greater than the maximum gas limit.

 Think of the secondary application as a bridge between the Callbacks Middleware and the Callback Actor.
 The secondary application is responsible for executing the custom logic of the Callback Actor when a packet lifecycle event occurs.
 The secondary application is also responsible for checking that the IBC Actor is allowed to call into the Callback Actor.